techreturners/laptop_setup_instructions/pre-journey/introduction_to_course.md

 🎥 [Capturing user input to the program](https://storage.googleapis.com/tech-returners-course/Pre-Journey/capturing_user_input.mp4)

-When you are done, please push this project up to Github if you haven't been keeping Github up to date, and let James or Harriet know you have completed the Pre-Journey!
+When you are done, please push this project up to Github if you haven't been keeping Github up to date, and let our programme co-ordinator know.

 ## 10. Additional Reading/Resources